 Personnel may abuse your loved one, but other people who visit the nursing home can also abuse your beloved family member.
 Whether it’s staff or visitors, it’s the staff who has the responsibility to spot and end any kind of abuse going on within the walls of the institution.
 These matters aren’t just civil matters.
 Any kind of physical abuse needs to be reported to local police authorities as well so that they can investigate the matter and keep other residents safe.
 Any kind of abuse that goes on within the institution will be the fault of the nursing home itself, not any visitors.
 So even if it’s a visitor, you can sue the nursing home itself for not stopping this kind of physical assault or negligent behavior.

 Nursing homes have the responsibility of screening their employees in a thorough manner.
 They should do background checks, review their employment history and confirm that it’s true, and properly supervise and evaluate all personnel thoroughly and frequently.
 Visitors should sign in and regularly be reviewed as well, or at least supervised in some way while they’re within the walls of the nursing home.
 Staff of the nursing home owes this to the person you love.
-If you feel like your loved one was abused in a nursing home setting, whether it was physical assault or sexual abuse, then it’s time to call Zayed Law Offices.
+If you feel like your loved one was abused in a nursing home setting, whether it was physical assault or sexual abuse, then it’s time to call Chicago Medical Malpractice Lawyers.
 Our professional and knowledgeable attorneys are standing by ready to write all wrongs and get you the compensation you deserve.
 This was a serious event.
-Make them pay for it.
+Make them pay for it with our Chicago nursing home abuse lawyers.